xsdk-project/MathPackagesTraining2020/pages/about_your_day.md

 * Evening hands-on will permit deeper dive into hands-on exercises of your choosing and with less structured lessons.

-#### Points and Prizes!
+#### Fun and Prizes!
-We have some fun prizes at the end of the evening!
-We will be keeping track of hands-on exercise progress and points totals.
-At the end of the evening session, the highest point getters will be rewarded with some cool gifts.
+We have some fun prizes to give away at the end of the evening!
+The hands on exercises offer **optional** question and answer forms with the chance to gain points towards fun prizes at the end of the evening. **These are optional** and intended to be for fun.

-#### Q&As and Show-Your-Works
+You are not **required** to participate but we highly recommend it for a few reasons.
+First, its designed to be fun.
+Second, it helps us guage whether or not our training materials are really having the intended impact.

 * We have tried to design most of the hands-on lessons (day-time or evening) with questions for which you will submit Google Forms for your answers.
 * During day-time hands-on exercises, the expandable question-and-answer boxes